 Enterprise SBCs Excerpts

-Quarterly Market Tracker: Q3 2020
+Quarterly Market Tracker: Q4 2020

-Publication Date: December 2020
+Publication Date: March 2021

 Diane Myers

 Table of Contents

-Top takeaways 3
+Top takeaways .
+3

-Enterprise SBC market size, forecast, and drivers 3
+Enterprise SBC market size, forecast, and drivers

-eSBC market at \$123 million in 3Q20 4
+eSBC market at \$123 million in CY20

-Oracle led enterprise SBC market in 3Q20 5
+Oracle led the enterprise SBC market in CY20

-Category definitions 6
+Category definitions .6

 List of Figures

-Figure 1: Enterprise SBC revenue market size and forecast .4
+Figure 1: Enterprise SBC revenue market size and forecast 4

-Figure 2: SBC revenue market share .
-5
+Figure 2: SBC revenue market share 5

 Top takeaways

 Enterprises have several options for voice connectivity, but in the IP world it generally comes down to VoIP gateways and enterprise SBCs (eSBC).
-Enterprise SBCs are becoming widely deployed in all regions worldwide but especially where SIP has become mainstream in on-premises-based and cloud service deployments.
-In 3Q20, worldwide eSBC revenue was down slightly YoY with \$122.5 million, and 7.9 million sessions shipped.
-As was the case in 1H20, this trend is related to a single vendor: Huawei, which discontinued its enterprise SBC, leaving a hole in the market that has not been filled.
+Enterprise SBCs are becoming widely deployed worldwide, especially where SIP has become mainstream in on-premises-based and cloud service deployments.
+The overall market declined 9% year over year (YoY) in CY20, affected by both segments.
+In CY20, worldwide eSBC revenue declined 10% to \$475.7 million.
+The decline is related to a single vendor: Huawei, which discontinued its enterprise SBC, leaving a hole in the market that has not been filled.
 Outside of loss of revenue from Huawei, most other vendors posted solid YoY growth in eSBCs as COVID-19 spurred demand for cloud-based services with UC and contact center, driving requirements for SIP and eSBCs.

 The competitive landscape within the enterprise SBC market remains dynamic, with over 10 vendors offering some form of SBC functionality, either integrated in another network element or as a standalone device.
-In 3Q20, Oracle led with 17.1% revenue share, followed by AudioCodes with 16.6%.
-For the first 3 quarters of 2020, Oracle led with 17.7% worldwide revenue share.
+In CY20, Oracle was the market leader with a 18.1% revenue share, followed by AudioCodes with 17.9%.
 Oracle's strength in the eSBC space comes from mid-market and large enterprises where it has been able to leverage its relationships along with a strong focus on security and cloud services.

 Note: This document is an excerpt; please contact Omdia for the full report.

 Enterprise SBC market size, forecast, and drivers

-eSBCs are used as a border element on the enterprise premise to protect the enterprise network from intrusions via the service provider network, handle NAT and firewall traversal, and for interworking between different VoIP protocols, if necessary.
+eSBCs are used as a border element on the enterprise premises to protect the enterprise network from intrusions via the service provider network, handle network address translation (NAT) and firewall traversal, and for interworking between different VoIP protocols, if necessary.
 The SBC market is predominantly driven by medium and large enterprises deploying SIP trunking services as a way of consolidating, centralizing, and increasing the utilization of their trunking infrastructure.

 A secondary driver of the enterprise SBC market is interconnection between disparate systems, such as PBXs and UC, video telepresence systems, and contact center platforms.
-In this scenario, the SBC is primarily handling interworking between different VoIP protocols, or different vendor implementation of standards.
-Mergers and acquisitions are directly driving the need to interoperate between different manufacturers' PBXs, as companies are trying to integrate operations postmerger/acquisition.
-Perhaps not surprisingly, the financial sector has been often cited as the top vertical-they are the perfect storm of mergers/acquisitions, size, and large number of distributed sites.
+In this scenario, the SBC is primarily handling interworking between different VoIP protocols or different vendor implementation of standards.
+Mergers and acquisitions are directly driving the need to interoperate between different manufacturers' PBXs, as companies are trying to integrate operations post-merger/acquisition.
+Perhaps not surprisingly, the financial sector has been often cited as the top vertical-they are the perfect storm of merger/acquisitions, size, and large number of distributed sites.